nstockton/mushclient-mume/README.md

 I (Nick Stockton) wrote this plugin to be a drop-in replacement for the Mush Reader plugin used by other projects.
 It wraps the various screen reader APIs directly using the FFI library built into LuaJit, rather than requiring a separate dll to wrap the APIs.
 #### Aliases
 * tts  --  Toggle automatic speech output via the screen reader on or off (defaults to on).
+### Timestamps
+This plugin by Nick Gammon allows you to toggle the display of timestamps in the output window.
+#### Aliases
+* timestamps  --  Toggle timestamps on or off (defaults to off).

 ## Mapper Proxy
 ### Auto Mapping Commands